Point-of-Use Reverse Osmosis Systems

 Why a Specification?

 While RO systems can improve water quality, these systems can also generate a significant amount of water waste to operate.
-For example, a typical point-of-use RO system will generate four gallons or more of reject water for every gallon of permeate produced.
+For example, a typical point-of-use RO system will generate five gallons or more of reject water for every gallon of permeate produced.
 Some inefficient units will generate up to 10 gallons of reject water for every gallon of permeate produced.
 In recent years, membrane technology has improved and some point-of-use RO systems have been designed to operate more efficiently, with some manufacturers advertising a 1:1 ratio of permeate to concentrate production, meaning only one gallon of reject water is generated for each gallon of treated water.
 Because there is a range of water efficiencies represented within the RO system market, EPA believes these systems could be a suitable product category for WaterSense labeling.
 As with all WaterSense labeled products, an RO system that bears the WaterSense label would be required to meet prescribed performance standards (e.g., minimum contaminant removal rates) to ensure the product performs as well or better than typical, less efficient RO systems.

 There are no current federal requirements that regulate the water efficiency of point-of-use RO systems.
 Due to the water-intensive nature of RO, WaterSense does not intend to promote the installation of RO systems for all applications or encourage their use over other water treatment technologies that do not waste as much water (e.g., filtration systems).
 However, WaterSense recognizes that RO systems might be appropriate in certain applications, depending on the user’s desired water quality, characteristics of the incoming water supply, and consumer perception and preferences.
 In these instances, WaterSense intends to help consumers identify and purchase more water-efficient models, thereby contributing to water and cost savings for users.
-As described in the NOI, WaterSense estimates that replacing a typical point-of-use RO system with a more efficient system can save approximately 4,000 gallons of water per household per year.
+WaterSense estimates that replacing a typical point-of-use RO system with a more efficient system can save approximately 3,200 gallons of water per household per year.

 Notice of Intent